Last Updated on 8th May 2022 by Sophie Nadeau

 Go and make your own chocolates!

+What could be better than eating craft handmade chocolate truffles that you made yourself?
 France is considered by many to have some of the very best chocolates in the world, and they’re not mistaken!
-This Valentine’s Day, why not grab your beau and head to one of the many chocolate workshops around the city to learn to make your own?
+This Valentine’s Day, why not grab your partner and head to one of the many chocolate making workshops around the city, and learn to make your own!

 Feast on some of the best Macarons in Paris

 Is there any sweet treat more synonymous with France than the macaron?
-While the best selling cookie in France can be on the pricier side of things when it comes to food in the city of love, there’s no gift more synonymous with saying ‘I love you’ than that of a box of delectable macarons.
+While the best selling cookie in France can be on the pricier side of things when it comes to food in the city of love, there’s no gift quite like saying ‘I love you’ than that of a box of delectable macarons.

-Go for a Parisian Picnic with your beau or belle
+Go for a Parisian Picnic with your other half

 While it’s true that February can remain a little chilly when it comes to the weather, going for a picnic in the park with your loved one is guaranteed to melt your heart if you wrap up warm and is one of the best budget things to do in Paris!